 The VR counselor or MSC must not authorize payment for any vocationally necessary medical service that has not been approved by means of a service authorization before the provision of the service.
 If additional medical services are necessary, the provider must ask the VR counselor or the MSC to request a service authorization before providing the additional services.

 Exceptions: Invoices to VR for vocationally necessary medical services that were provided without prior VR approval should be infrequent and must be for immediate services that were required for a customer's safety and welfare.
-These invoices are submitted for review and approval of an after-the-fact service authorization for payment to:

-the VR Supervisor for medical services that are coordinated at the local field office; or

-the program support manager of the MSC for MSC-coordinated medical services.

-The VR Supervisor or program support manager must document the review of the invoice and the decision regarding payment in RHW.

 Refer to VRSM D-204: The Purchasing Process for more information about processing after-the-fact service authorizations.

 ….